Daily Show Prep: Thursday, June 9

 There are two primary arguments alleging the illegality of al-Awlaki’s killing.

-First, he was a citizen, and as such, was due a trial.
+First, he was a US citizen, and as such, was due a trial.

 Second, the US violated international law by assassinating him in Yemen.